 The business development representative role is a specialized position in any organization and is related to the sales department of a company.

-The job description of the individual holding this position entails cultivating relationships with prospective clients of the company in which they work.
+The job description of the business development representative entails cultivating relationships with prospective clients of the company in which they work.